sebakara/nextjs_openai_vegetable_describe/README.md

 # Next.js OpenAI Vegetable Description

-This vegetable description application is an AI powered application designed to provide to users description, describing that specific vegetable and how to use it.
+This Next.js application integrates with the OpenAI API to provide descriptions and additional information about vegetables.

 ## Getting Started